farcasterxyz/contracts/docs/docs.md

 5. A new Bundler contract is deployed, pointing to the correct contracts.
 6. The new IdRegistry is moved to the registrable state where anyone can register an fid.

-# 2. Storage
+# 2. Storage Registry

-The Storage contract lets anyone rent units of storage space on Farcaster Hubs for a given fid.
+The StorageRegistry contract lets anyone rent units of storage space on Farcaster Hubs for a given fid.
 Payment must be made in Ethereum to acquire storage for a year.
 Acquiring storage emits an event that is read off-chain by the Farcaster Hubs, which allocate space to the user.
 The contract will deprecate itself one year after deployment, and we expect to launch a new contract with updated logic.

 ### Pricing